ixofoundation/.github/profile/CONTRIBUTING.md

 We are building a collaborative, inclusive community around IXO.
 Here’s how you can get involved and stay connected:

-•	Discord: Join the discussion and ask questions on Discord.
+•	Discord: Join the discussion and ask questions on [Discord](https://discord.gg/jwpT7QaM).
-•	Telegram: Follow updates and engage with the IXO community on Telegram.
+•	Telegram: Follow updates and engage with the IXO community on [Telegram](https://t.me/ixonetwork).
-•	Discussions: Participate in GitHub Discussions to share ideas, ask questions, and propose features.
+•	Discussions: Participate in our GitHub [Discussions](https://github.com/orgs/ixofoundation/discussions) to share ideas, ask questions, and propose features.

 ## License